 About the Commission

-On September 20, 2021, Governor Charlie Baker signed Executive Order No. 596, establishing the Commission on Clean Heat in the Commonwealth to advise the Baker-Polito Administration on a framework for long-term greenhouse gas emission reductions from heating fuels.
+On September 20, 2021, the Governor signed Executive Order No. 596, establishing the Commission on Clean Heat in the Commonwealth to advise the Administration on a framework for long-term greenhouse gas emission reductions from heating fuels.

 The Commission has explored options to accelerate the deployment of energy efficiency programs and clean heating systems in new and existing buildings and transition existing distribution systems to clean energy.
 The final Commission report has been issued on November 30, 2022.
 The final report is available in English here.